Big trees command our respect. I keep busy year-round picking up the

 “hotbed of new champs, dethroned favorites, and much-sought-after bragging

-register surely must be the coastal redwood (Sequoia sempervirens) living
+register surely must be the coastal redwood (

 is much shorter, but still an impressive 64 feet tall with a trunk of 182